 This list will be constantly growing as we add new names.
 If you have someone who you think should be on the list, please send us an Email.

-Nesfield was a 19th century artist and garden designer who was associated with rose gardens at Kew Gardens, Inverary Castle (Argyll), Balcaskie (Fife), Castle Howard (Yorkshire), Whitley Court (Worcestershire) and the yew hedge maze at Somerleyton Hall (Suffolk).
+Nesfield was a 19th century artist and garden designer who was associated with rose gardens at the Royal Botanic Gardens at Kew, Inverary Castle (Argyll, Scotland), Balcaskie (Fife), Castle Howard (Yorkshire), Whitley Court (Worcestershire) and the yew hedge maze at Somerleyton Hall (Suffolk).

 Harold George Nicolson was a British diplomat and author of more than 125 books, including political essays, travel accounts and mystery novels.
 In 1913 he married the poet and novelist Vita Sackville-West and together they purchased and developed Sissinghurst, one of the world's great gardens, in Kent, England.